 - Transferring it to a bank account linked to your PayPal account,

-- Withdrawing it from an ATM (automated teller machine) using your PayPal-branded debit card (fees may apply), or
+- If we have verified the required identifying information you provided to us, withdrawing it from an ATM (automated teller machine) using your PayPal-branded debit card (fees may apply), or

-- Requesting a check from us (subject to a non-refundable fee of $1.50, which will be deducted from the amount of the withdrawal).
+- If we have verified the required identifying information you provided to us, requesting a check from us (subject to a non-refundable fee of $1.50, which will be deducted from the amount of the withdrawal).

 We may delay a withdrawal, in certain situations, including if we need to confirm that the withdrawal has been authorized by you or if other payments to your PayPal account have been reversed (for example, as a result of a chargeback, bank reversal or dispute by a buyer).
 Additionally, if we place a limitation on your PayPal account while a withdrawal from your PayPal account is pending, you will have to reinitiate the withdrawal once the limitation has been lifted.